 If you are explicitly closing your environment, you must make sure any containers opened in the environment have been closed before you close your environment.
+Also, in this case, to ensure that your environment is closed by your application, you should perform this activity in the finally block of your your application's top-level try block.

-For information on XmlManager instantiation, see XmlManager Instantiation and Destruction (page 12)
+For information on XmlManager instantiation, see XmlManager Instantiation and Destruction (page 13)